Rethink the Workplace Metaphors That Shape Your Culture

 Example: “We’re one big family”

-Potential Benefits: A sense of belonging; supportive; accepting of differences
+Potential Benefits: A sense of belonging; support; accepting of differences

 Potential Limitations: Paternalistic; incongruent with transactional business norms